J. Monroe Parker–Ficke House: History

 The house was built in 1881 by James Monroe Parker, a wealthy Davenport financier.
 It was designed and built by Davenport's prominent 19th-century builder T. W. McClelland.
-However, it is possible that Benjamin W. Gartside, who was an architect with the McClelland firm at the time, maybe the actual designer.
-Davenport architect Victor Huot is responsible for the slate roof.
+However, it is possible that Benjamin W. Gartside, who was an architect with the McClelland firm at the time, may be the actual designer.
+Davenport architect and builder Victor Huot is responsible for the slate roof.
 Since 1978 the building has served as a fraternity house for Delta Sigma Chi from the Palmer College of Chiropractic.
+Huot and McClelland were close friends and "Davenport's pioneer builders and architects."

 C. A. Ficke

 The house is associated with Charles August Ficke (1850-1931), who was a prominent Davenport attorney, politician, and developer.
 Born in Beitzenburg, then in the Duchy of Mecklenburg, Ficke moved to Davenport as a young child in 1851.
 He became a lawyer in 1877 after reading in H.R.
 Claussen's office and formal study.
-Like many of people of German heritage between 1860 and 1885 he changed his political party affiliation from Republican to the Democratic Party.
+Like many people of German heritage between 1860 and 1885 he changed his political party affiliation from Republican to the Democratic Party.
 In 1886, he was elected as the first Scott County attorney and then as Mayor of Davenport from 1890 to 1891.
 While he was mayor the city established the Public Works Department and LeClaire Park.
 Improved public works during his mayoral administration included street paving and sewer construction.
 He was the first mayor to veto an ordinance passed by the city council.
-Ficke is also connected with several projects in downtown Davenport, including the Ficke Block, which is also listed on the National Register of Historic Places His art collection was the nucleus that started the Davenport Museum of Art that is now housed in the Figge Art Museum.
+Ficke is also connected with several projects in downtown Davenport, including the Ficke Block, which is also listed on the National Register of Historic Places.
+His art collection was the nucleus that started the Davenport Museum of Art that is now housed in the Figge Art Museum.
 Ficke's son, Arthur Davison Ficke, lived in the home during the latter half of his childhood before establishing himself as a nationally known poet.